Loading...

 Follow this systematic approach to maximize your chances of winning your violation appeal or invalidating an unfair fine under Alabama law.

-Under the Alabama Homeowners Association Act (§35-20-5), you have the right to access your association's records, including CC&Rs, bylaws, and board-adopted rules.
+Under the Alabama Homeowners Association Act (§35-20-13), you have the right to access your association's records on written request, including CC&Rs, bylaws, and board-adopted rules.
 Request copies immediately if you don't have them.

 Check the notice against your governing documents' requirements: